Lord Howe Island: 21st century

 In 2002, the Royal Navy destroyer HMS Nottingham struck Wolf Rock, a reef at Lord Howe Island, and almost sank.
 In recent times, tourism has increased and the government of New South Wales has been increasingly involved with issues of conservation.

-On 17 October 2011, a supply ship, M/V Island Trader, with 20 tons of fuel, ran aground in the lagoon.
+On 17 October 2011, the supply ship MV Island Trader, carrying 20 tonnes of fuel, ran aground in the lagoon.
 The ship refloated at high tide with no loss of crew or cargo.

 The 2016 film The Shallows starring Blake Lively was largely filmed on the island.

 During the COVID-19 pandemic in New South Wales, a public health order was issued on 22 March 2020 that declared Lord Howe Island a public risk area and directed restricted access.
 As of that date there were no known cases of COVID-19 on the Island.

 One of the most contentious issues amongst islanders in the 21st century is what to do about the rodent situation.
 Rodents have only been on the island since the SS Makambo ran aground in 1918, and have wiped out several endemic bird species and were thought to have done the same to the Lord Howe Island stick insect.
 A plan in 2016 was made to drop 42 tonnes of rat bait across the island, but the community was heavily divided.

 The island was due to be declared rodent-free in October 2021, two years after the last live rat was found, but a living male and pregnant female were discovered in April 2021.
+As of October 2023, the island is considered rat free.
 The eradication, contrary to many community reservations, has seen birds, insects, and plants flourish at levels not seen in decades.